THE EMPTY SET

 12-string acoustic, electric guitar, and vocals

-[playing additional keyboards and bass in studio recording sessions]
+[additional keyboards & bass in studio recordings]

 Ron DeVore